Skip to main content

 Additional training opportunity

-Alongside the Apprenticeship Standard, DCG will also offer the opportunity for apprentices to complete the NCFE CACHE Level 3 Certificate in Supporting Teaching and Learning.
+Alongside the apprenticeship standard, DCG will also offer the opportunity for apprentices to complete the NCFE CACHE Level 3 Certificate in Supporting Teaching and Learning.
 This is made up of 11 units which will embed the behaviours, skills and knowledge expectations of the apprenticeship standards so that the apprentice becomes occupationally competent in their role:

 Knowledge

-- Understand how pupils learn and develop (STL3C5 and STL3C7 in Level 3 certificate)
+• Understand how pupils learn and develop

-- Keeping children safe in education (STL3C2 and STL3C3 in Level 3 certificate)
+• Keeping children safe in education

 Skills

-- Developing strategies for support (STL3C6 in Level 3 certificate)
+• Developing strategies for support

-- Working with teachers to accurately assess (STL3C7 and STL3C10 in Level 3 certificate)
+• Working with teachers to accurately assess

-- Problem solving/ability to motivate pupils (STL3C6 and STL3C7 in Level 3 certificate)
+• Problem solving/ability to motivate pupils

 Behaviours

-- Promoting equality, diversity and inclusion (STL3C1 in Level 3 certificate)
+• Promoting equality, diversity and inclusion

-- Professional standards and personal accountability (STL3C4 and STL3C11 in Level 3 certificate)
+• Professional standards and personal accountability

-- Team working, collaboration and engagement (STL3C1 and STL3C4 in Level 3 certificate)
+• Team working, collaboration and engagement

 Standards are occupation-focused and not qualification-led: they were developed in response to the needs of employers in the sector to raise the standard of apprentices.
 This means that the standards are related to what is needed in the workforce so apprentices can become qualified in that future role.